the inspiration of scripture

 In his Gospel, Luke gathered together that which certain eyewitnesses had reported, and afterwards he wrote an orderly account of the narrative.
 Then in his second volume entitled ACTS, he continued this orderly report of the early days of the Christian movement (ACTS1:1).
 Where did he get his information?

-The early chapters of ACTS he most likely received from personal interviews with witnesses of the actual events.
-From Peter he could have gotten most of the first eleven chapters, with Barnabas contributing 11:22-25.
+The Gospel and early chapters of ACTS he most likely received from personal interviews with witnesses of the actual events.
+For ACTS, he could have gotten most of the first eleven chapters from Peter, with Barnabas contributing 11:22-25.
 The disciple Manaen (ACTS 13:1) would have disclosed chapter twelve and then of course Paul had knowledge of most of the rest.

 To say and teach that the entire Bible is a word for word rendering from GOD is to go beyond what the Bible says of itself.
 We may appear to be passionate and even zealous as we declare with boldness that the Bible is the revealed word and will of GOD, that every word, even every jot and tittle is written by the finger of GOD, all with a mathematical exactness and a scientific precision, but we base our affirmations on nothing that can be substantiated from the Bible.